by John J. Pippin, M.D., F.A.C.C.

 Seok and colleagues wrote that “our study supports higher priority for translational medical research to focus on the more complex human conditions rather than relying on mouse models to study human inflammatory diseases.”
 But they also concluded that the complete genetic dissociation in their study impugns the appropriateness of studying mice in other areas of medical research and for drug development.
 And in fact, mice have been discredited in the eyes of many for the study of numerous other human diseases.

 For example, applying treatments that were successful in mice, all of ten randomized prospective clinical trials involving more than 2,700 patients, testing spinal cord injury treatments, have failed, as have many other spinal cord injury clinical trials (Tator 2006).
 In 2012, Tator updated his review and again reported that “no agents that produce major benefit have been proven to date.”
 (Tator 2012).
-A detailed review of animal models for spinal cord injury (Akhtar and colleagues 2008) describes their shortcomings as models and the absence of translation to human spinal cord injury.
+A detailed review of animal models for spinal cord injury (Akhtar and colleagues 2008) also describes the shortcomings of mice as models and the absence of translation to human spinal cord injury.

 Other researchers have acknowledged the failure of mouse research for traumatic brain injury to translate into human benefits.
 This failure is highlighted in the report by Maas and colleagues 2010 of 22 phase III clinical trials and six unpublished trials that all failed to benefit traumatic brain injury patients, despite positive results in animal studies.